img

 Function-as-a-Service (FaaS)

-If you want to host an application on the Internet, you must provide a physical or virtual server.
-You also have to manage an operating system and manage web server hosting procedures.
+To host an application online, you must provide a physical or virtual server.
+You must also manage an operating system and web server hosting procedures.

 The Function-as-a-Service cloud computing model removes all these requirements.
 Your cloud service provider handles all this – physical hardware/infrastructure, virtual machine OS, web server management, etc. – to enable your developers to focus on the core product instead.